WiredOracle/Wired-Genesis/README.txt

 - Username: lain
 - Password: system

-You can also create a new account by going to `http://localhost:3000/register`.
+You may also create a new account by going to `http://localhost:3000/register`.

 -------------------------------------
 HOW TO USE / CONTROLS:
 -------------------------------------
-- Use the top navigation bar to access Library, Chatroom, Encyclopedia, Profile, and Settings pages.
+- Utilize the navigation bar at the top to view Library, Chatroom, Encyclopedia, Profile, and Settings pages.
 - The Chatroom uses socket.io for real-time message broadcasting.
-- The Settings page allows users to change display name (alias), theme (background), description, directory, avatar, and upload a max of 10 images.
+- The Settings page allows users to edit display name (alias), theme (background), description, directory, avatar, and upload a maximum of 10 photos.
-- The Profile page displays the user's information in a theme-based background, centered container box with a dark border for enhanced visibility.
+- The Profile page displays the user information in a theme-dependent background, dark boundary container box centered to enhance readability.

 -------------------------------------
 FILE STRUCTURE OVERVIEW:
 -------------------------------------
-- `app.js` – Server file containing all routes and socket.io logic
+- `app.js` – Server file with all routes and socket.io logic
 - `public/` – Static frontend files
-- `uploads/` – User uploaded profile images
+- `uploads/` – User-uploaded profile images
 - `backgrounds/` – Theme background images (e.g. `vaporwave.jpg`, `cybercore.png`, `aero.png`)
-- `views/` – EJS templates for rendering HTML pages
+- `views/` – EJS templates used to render HTML pages
-- `users.db` – SQLite database storing user credentials and preferences
+- `users.db` – SQLite database of user credentials and preferences

 -------------------------------------
 SECURITY MEASURES:
 -------------------------------------
-- Passwords are hashed by bcrypt before storage.
+- Passwords are hashed using bcrypt before storage.
-- User sessions are managed securely with express-session and cookies.
+- User sessions are handled securely with express-session and cookies.
-- Images uploaded are stored with randomly named filenames to avoid collisions.
+- Uploaded images are stored with randomly named filenames to avoid filename collisions.
 - Maximum 10 images per user for profile gallery.
-- Invalid login attempts are routed to themed error page.
+- Redirect failed login attempts to themed error page.

 -------------------------------------
 VALIDATIONS:
 -------------------------------------
--Username can have up to 32 characters to prevent excessively large data being stored -Password can have up to 64 characters to prevent excessively large data being stored -Patched SQL injection for both the Login input fields and Register input fields -Password also needs a maximum of 8 characters
+-Username should not be more than 32 characters so as to prevent too large data storage -Password should not be more than 64 characters so as to prevent too large data storage -Patched SQL injection on Login input fields and Register input fields -Password should also not any less than 8 characters

 -------------------------------------
 ADDITIONAL NOTES:
 -------------------------------------
-- Background themes are automatically applied on the Profile page based on the user's selected theme in Settings.
+- Background themes are automatically applied on the Profile page based on the theme selected by the user in Settings.
-- All images and user information are stored between sessions with SQLite.
+- User data and pictures are stored across sessions with SQLite.
-- The UI uses monospace fonts and dark-themed cyber-inspired styling.
+- UI includes monospace fonts and dark-mode cyber-inspired appearance.

 ==============================
    END OF README DOCUMENT
 ==============================